ros-industrial/packet-simplemessage/README.md

 Make sure the version of Wireshark you have installed was compiled with Lua support (see [wireshark.org/Lua][]).

+If you're not interested in tracking development on the main branch, download the latest release from the [GitHub Releases][] page and extract the archive somewhere temporarily (Windows users will likely want to download the zip archive).

 ### Linux (per user)

     cd $PACKET_SIMPLEMESSAGE